 Acorn Woodpeckers are numerous and their populations have been stable since 1966, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 5 million, with 30 percent living in the U.S. and 57 percent in Mexico.
-They rate a 9 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
+They rate a 9 out of 20 on the Continental Concern Score and they are not on the 2014 State of the Birds Watch List.
 While Acorn Woodpeckers are common in oak woodlands, their numbers have probably declined since historic times because of development and habitat degradation, including overgrazing and loss of oaks due to disease and habitat conversion.
 Oak, pine-oak, and streamside forest has been converted to other uses throughout the Acorn Woodpecker’s range.
 In the Southwest and parts of Mexico, overgrazing has damaged mountain pine-oak habitats and streamside forests, probably reducing the Acorn Woodpecker population substantially.
 California populations, though not currently declining, have an uncertain future because of slow oak forest regeneration.
 Other threats include having nest holes taken over by European Starlings, an aggressive introduced species.
 Occasionally, people shoot Acorn Woodpeckers to keep them from eating nut and fruit crops.
 However, Acorn Woodpeckers have also shown the ability to colonize new habitats such as suburban neighborhoods, using human-made structures for roosting and acorn storage.

 - Koenig, W. D., P. B. Stacey, M. T. Stanback, and R. L. Mumme.
 1995.
 Acorn Woodpecker (Melanerpes formicivorus).
 In The Birds of North America, No. 194 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.